So there is a difficult conversation you need to have with someone or do your team members keep arguing? Here is a technique to help you.

 There has been much written about how movement can improve your ability to be creative and solve problems.
 Movement has also been shown to reduce anxiety and change your mental state.

-Perceptual positioning was developed as an exercise to encourage modelling another person’s behaviour and thought process.
+Perceptual positioning was developed as an exercise to encourage modelling another person’s behaviour and thought process by moving into their "shoes" and really understanding their thought process.
 It has a number of different attributes which are very useful for coaching, conflict resolution and preparation for unknown conversations with people.
 A study by Connirae Andreas showed that our visual, auditory and kinaesthetic (feeling) perceptions may be misaligned with the people we are speaking to.
-This may cause difficulties.
-Learning to 'align' our perceptual positions brings us greater ability to create rapport and enables us to become more integrated with the other person we are speaking to.
+This may cause difficulties in communication.
+Learning to 'align' our perceptual positions brings us a greater ability to create rapport and enables us to become more integrated with the other person we are speaking to.
 This also enables us to “see and hear” things from the other person’s perspective, therefore creating a better communication environment.

 How do you want to be heard?
 How is the other person hearing what you’re saying?